howonlee/howonlee.github.io/_posts/2017-11-09-Hard%20Problems%20Of%20Consciousness%2c%20Consciousness%20Of%20Hard%20Problems.md

 title: The Hard Problem of Consciousness, The Consciousness of Hard Problems
 ---

-The Hard Problem of Consciousness, The Consciousness of Hard Problems
-====

 Summary: We might already have had that solution for a theory of consciousness lying around under our noses.

 NB: I intended this essay to be light reading.
 I failed miserably in that intention.
 Given that, instead of editing too much the content of the essay, I will instead invite anyone who reads this and has any questions whatsoever to email me at hleehowon at the Google email service, and I will explain whatever they do not understand.